-On the opposite side of the spectrum, I’ve made some dear friends through housesitting, and a good handful added me on Facebook.
-It was a great way to exchange photos on both sides.
+On the opposite side of the spectrum, I’ve made some dear friends through housesitting, and a good handful added me on Facebook

-I’ve met people who charge for their house sitting services, and a few companies will connect you with people that run (about) the same price as a kennel for daily, in-home care.
+I’ve met people who charge for their house sitting services, and a few companies will connect you with folks that run (about) the same price as a kennel for daily, in-home care.

-There’s definitely a subset of house sitters out there that firmly believe they should be paid for their time, that staying in a home for free isn’t a fair exchange.
-In some cases, I might agree with them, i.e. when there’s a lot of farm work or specialized medical pet care.
+There’s definitely a subset of house sitters out there that firmly believe we should pay them for their time, that staying in a home for free isn’t a fair exchange.
+Sometimes, I might agree with them, i.e. when there’s a lot of farm work or specialized medical pet care.

-For the most part, however, the house sitter cost exchange is more than fair.
-You have the peace of mind knowing everything is taken care of, and the person tending to your home and/or pets gets a free place to stay.
+Mostly, however, the house sitter cost exchange is more than fair.
+You have the peace of mind knowing they take everything care of 24/7. and the person tending to your home and/or pets gets a free place to stay.
 Win-win.